-As offered This course prepares future teachers to meet the California state requirements for the Multiple Subject Credential and to equip students with knowledge and skills necessary for the successful teaching of these subjects.
+This course prepares future teachers to meet the California state requirements for the Multiple Subject Credential and to equip students with knowledge and skills necessary for the successful teaching of these subjects.
 It is a study of the scope, the organization, and the instructional procedures used to teach social studies and language arts.
 Students learn how to design and develop interdisciplinary units of study, how to write and assess instructional objectives, and how to organize and integrate social studies and language arts instruction for diverse learners in the public classroom.
 Twenty (20) hours of fieldwork is required.
-Prerequisites: EDU 300, 302 or equivalent, ETC 305, and Teaching Credential Program Acceptance.
+Prerequisite: Credential Program Acceptance.